hexie1995/Sequential-Link-Prediction/Readme.md

 <h2 align="center">Real World Datasets </h2>

-The real world networks could be found under the following links, due to copy right reasons, we will only show the link to download them:
+The real world networks could be found under the following links.
+Due to copyright reasons, we will only show the link to download them.
 The following is taken from ICON: https://icon.colorado.edu/#!/networks

 - chess: Search for Kaggle chess players (2010) on : https://icon.colorado.edu/#!/networks